-FCC proposed rulemaking to implement anti-spoofing provisions in RAY BAUM's Act
+FCC proposed rulemaking for anti-spoofing

 The Federal Communications Commission recently issued a notice of proposed rulemaking to comply with legislation enacted in the RAY BAUM’s Act, which was signed into law in March 2018.
 Here’s a summary of the proposed changes.